12. Autograd#

 scientific computation in general. * Most of these application areas

-function. * This, in turn, entails
+involve minimizing some loss function. * This, in turn, entails

-computing function derivatives
+computing function derivatives.

 12.1.
 Why compute derivatives?#